King Danjong Explained | The History Behind The King's Warden

 They help us imagine what life might have felt like for people who lived hundreds of years ago.

-According to the story, it was created after seeing the scene where Danjong’s body was recovered from the river.
+This song was inspired by the tragic story of King Danjong.
+According to the story, it was written after witnessing the scene where Danjong’s body was recovered from the river.

 Even today, the story of this young king continues to inspire songs, poems, and films in Korean culture.